 Before putting in place a preventive maintenance plan, you must first determine this plan’s scope of application.
 Then, you need to choose the maintenance level to apply: systematic, conditional, or predictive.
 Finally, you must use CMMS software that is suitable for the company’s business sector and implement a preventive maintenance plan.

 The benefits of CMMS

 To adopt preventive maintenance for a building, certain steps are essential.
-You must draw up an exhaustive inventory of the assets (structural and architectural, specialist equipment, etc.), prioritise these assets, then determine their criticality.
-This is determined based on the operational risks related to the organisation’s purpose, and the probability of failure.
+You must draw up an exhaustive inventory of the assets (structural and architectural, specialist equipment, etc.), prioritize these assets, then determine their criticality.
+This is determined based on the operational risks related to the organization’s purpose, and the probability of failure.

 It is only possible to carry out these actions with an efficient CMMS, whose functions are suitable for the implementation of a preventive maintenance strategy.

 How to create a preventive maintenance plan with CMMS software